5 Easy oven cleaning hacks that you must start using!

-Cleaning the oven can be one of the most dreaded chores in the home.
-The thought of trying to clean the different parts of the oven and the difficulty to remove stains, burns, and residue makes cleaning the oven unappealing.
+Cleaning the oven can be one of the most dreaded chores in the kitchen.
+The thought of trying to clean the different parts of the oven and the difficulty of removing stains, burns, and residue makes cleaning the oven unappealing.
 Additionally, the result of getting a sparkling clean oven seems unrealistic.

-Use fine or super fine steel wool is the perfect oven racks cleaning hack to help preserve the shininess.
-It is more effort-intensive cleaning method, but it is the most effective and eco-friendly approach.
+Using fine or super fine steel wool is the perfect oven racks cleaning hack to help preserve the shininess.
+It is a more effort-intensive cleaning method, but it is the most effective and eco-friendly approach.
 Steel wool also does wonders cleaning burnt pots and frying pans bottoms.

 All you need to do is: